eclipse-biscuit/biscuit/SPECIFICATIONS.md

 The current version of the format is in [schema.proto](https://github.com/biscuit-auth/biscuit/blob/master/schema.proto)

+The token contains two levels of serialization, each with its own versioning scheme.

+### Signed blocks
-The token contains two levels of serialization.
-The main structure that will be transmitted over the wire is either the normal Biscuit wrapper:
+The main structure that will be transmitted over the wire is the Biscuit protobuf message:

 ```proto
 message Biscuit {